Hypergraph reconstruction from dynamics: Discussion

-There are several promising directions to further improve our method in the future.
-First, the size of the monomial library increases rapidly with the dimension of the system.
-Currently, on a regular laptop, THIS can handle systems with up to a hundred nodes.
-Future studies have the opportunity to refine the monomial library and improve the computational complexity of the algorithm.
-For example, we can add a pre-processing step to filter out node pairs with low correlations and exclude them from the sparse regression calculation.
-This can effectively reduce the size of the monomial library.
-Figure~\ref{fig:kuramoto-300} shows that applying this technique allows us to accurately reconstruct a $300$-node random simplicial complex from generalized Kuramoto dynamics.
-Second, we can make THIS more robust against noise by taking advantage of the recent advances in SINDy algorithms, most notably the Ensemble-SINDy \cite{fasel2022ensemble} and Weak-SINDy \cite{messenger2021weak} approaches.
-Third, in many applications, one often has to work with partial measurements.
+Moreover, to further reduce the computational cost, we can add a pre-processing step to filter out node pairs with low correlations and exclude them from the sparse regression calculation.
+This can effectively reduce the size of the monomial library. \Cref{fig:kuramoto-300} shows that applying this technique allows us to accurately reconstruct a $300$-node random simplicial complex from generalized Kuramoto dynamics.
+We also show in Supplementary \cref{fig:comp-time-vs-size} that the computational cost of the algorithm increases with the system size as a power law $n^4$ for interactions up to the third order.

+Other modifications could improve THIS by making it more robust against noise, taking advantage of recent advances in SINDy algorithms, most notably the Ensemble-SINDy \cite{fasel2022ensemble} and Weak-SINDy \cite{messenger2021weak} approaches.
+Finally, in many applications, one often has to work with partial measurements.
 In those cases, it would be important to combine THIS with data assimilation techniques (e.g., ensemble Kalman filter \cite{evensen2009data}) to tackle missing variables.

 We hope this work will further stimulate the development of hypergraph inference methods so that we can leverage the torrents of time-series data gathered in diverse fields to uncover previously hidden (higher-order) interactions in complex systems.